-Attendees will learn how walnuts can enhance both the nutritional profile and market appeal of food products to meet the growing demand for foods that deliver on both taste and function.
+Attendees will learn how walnuts can support innovation strategies by enhancing both the nutritional profile and market appeal of food products to meet the growing demand for whole food ingredients that balance taste with nutrition.

 *Supportive but not conclusive research shows that eating 1.5 ounces of walnuts per day, as part of a low saturated fat and low cholesterol diet, and not resulting in increased caloric intake, may reduce the risk of coronary heart disease.
 A one-ounce serving provides 18g of total fat, including 2.5g of monounsaturated fat and 13g of polyunsaturated fat (of which 2.5 grams is plant-based omega-3 ALA), as well as 1.5g of saturated fat.